protocol/research-website/content/posts/202105-eth-india/index.md

 ***Q:** What’s the difference between ETH Patricia Tries and IPFS DAGs?*

-**A:** An IPFS DAGs is a Directed Acyclic Graph (DAG), where each node has an identifier which is the result of hashing the node’s content.
+**A:** An IPFS DAG is a Directed Acyclic Graph (DAG), where each node has an identifier which is the result of hashing the node’s content.
 Nodes can link to other nodes using the other nodes’ unique identifiers.
 In the end, IPFS DAGs are general data structures that represent linked data.

 [Patricia Tries](https://en.wikipedia.org/wiki/Radix_tree), on the other hand, are specific data structures that organize the information using trees with four types of nodes: `EmptyNodes`, `LeafNodes`, `BranchNodes` and `ExtensionNodes`.
 Thus, IPFS DAGs, being general data structures, can be used to model Patricia Tries.

-It is worth highlighting that there is an ecosystem of formats and data structures for building applications, called the InterPlanetary Linked Data (IPLD), which includes all the assets required to model any kind of linked data structure, including Patricia Tries.
+It is worth highlighting that there is an ecosystem of formats and data structures for building applications called the InterPlanetary Linked Data (IPLD) that includes all the assets required to model any kind of linked data structure, including Patricia Tries.
 Head over to the [IPLD](https://docs.ipld.io/) and [Multiformats](https://multiformats.io/) repositories to find out more.

 ***Q:** Isn’t there additional latency for content resolution traffic, that is, having to request multiple times for every block of the same content object?*